Lab Members

 Benjamin Weitzman - Undergraduate research student (2021-2023)

-Luis Alberto More, MD - Postdoctoral Research Fellow (2019-2021); Current Medical Resident at Yale School of Medicine, New Haven, CT
+Luis Alberto More, MD - Postdoctoral Research Fellow (2019-2021); Current Cardiology Fellow at Alpert Medical School and Brown University

-Sarah Lane, BS - Research Assistant (2019-2021); Current Medical Student at Albert Einstein College of Medicine, Bronx, NY
+Sarah Lane, BS - Research Assistant (2019-2021); Current Medical Student at Albert Einstein College of Medicine

 Sujithraj Dommaraju, MBBS - Clinical Research Coordinator; Current Primary Care Physician